 Boparan Private Office

-- Acted for client SkyKick in defending trade mark infringement proceedings brought by Sky Plc in relation to use of the word ‘SKYKICK’.
+- Acting for SkyKick in defending trade mark infringement proceedings brought by Sky Plc in relation to use of the word SKYKICK.

 Other key lawyers: